Raghuchary0239/Raghuchary0239/README.md

  Contributed to a positive team environment by collaborating with fellow interns on group projects and presentations.

  CERTIFICATION ;
-  Training a 6-months offline training program on Programming, AI/ML, and Data Science at VCube Software Solutions (June 2025 - Dec 2025).
+  # Training a 6-months offline training program on Programming, AI/ML, and Data Science at VCube Software Solutions (June 2025 - Dec 2025).

+  # Certified by -" CISCO " Data Science.
+  Learned of data analytics, AI, and Mechine Learning.
+  Understood the role of Data in AI and ML.

+  🌐 LINK : file:///C:/Users/Raghu%20Chary/Downloads/IntrotoDataScienceUpdate20260101-32-p2dydb.pdf

   hobbies: playing volleyball